bacontime/games-mirror/rules/poker-pyramid.md

 ---
 title: Pyramid Poker
+subtitle: Build and then tear down a pyramid to form three poker hands.
+players: 2
+layout: post
 parent: Poker Hand Games
 ---

-# Pyramid Poker
 ![](poker-pyramid.jpg)
-*Build and then tear down a pyramid to form three poker hands.*

 This game requires "cards" which can stand on their sides.
 Like mahjong style tiles.